Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 You can also move points to Hilton from Hawaiian Airlines and Virgin Atlantic.
 These points transfer to Hilton at a 1:1.5 ratio with a minimum transfer of 10,000 Virgin Atlantic or Hawaiian Airlines miles (which would earn you 15,000 Hilton points).

-4. Earn Points With Hilton Honors Dining
+Earn points with Hilton Honors Dining

 When you register a credit card (it doesn’t have to be a Hilton card) on the Hilton Honors Dining site and use that card to pay for a meal at a participating restaurant, you’ll earn Hilton points.

-You’ll still earn rewards from your card (for example, if you use the Chase Sapphire Reserve to earn 3x points per dollar on dining) on top of earning Hilton points.
+You’ll still earn rewards from your card (for example, if you use the Chase Sapphire Reserve® to earn 3x points per dollar on dining) on top of earning Hilton points.
 It’s easy to search for nearby restaurants by city and state or zip code.

 You’ll earn more points if you use the program frequently (and opt in for email communications).
 Here’s what you can earn:

-- 2 Hilton points per dollar spent if you don’t opt in for email communications
+• 2 Hilton points per dollar spent if you don’t opt in for email communications

-- 5 Hilton points per dollar spent if you opt in for email and dine 10 or less times per year
+• 5 Hilton points per dollar spent if you opt in for email and dine 10 or less times per year

-- 8 Hilton points per dollar spent if you opt in for email and dine 11+ times per year
+• 8 Hilton points per dollar spent if you opt in for email and dine 11+ times per year

-5. Shop With Hilton Points at Amazon
+Shop with Hilton points at Amazon

 Spending points on Amazon purchases is one of the worst ways you can use Hilton points, because the value you’ll get is so poor (just 0.2 cents per point).
 However, if you need a quick way to keep your Hilton points from expiring, this method works well.
 Most of us make Amazon purchases fairly regularly anyway.